Newton slopes for twisted Artin--Schreier--Witt Towers: Introduction

 \begin{notation} For simplicity of notations, we denote \end{notation} \begin{definition} We call the slopes of the line segments of the $p$-adic Newton polygon of $L_f(\omega^u, \chi, s)$ the \emph{$p$-adic Newton slopes} of $L_f(\omega^u, \chi, s)$. \end{definition} In this paper, we prove the following. \begin{theorem} \begin{itemize} \item[(a)] The $p$-adic Newton polygon of $L_f(\omega^u,\chi, s)$ passes through the points \item[(b)] The $p$-adic Newton polygon of $L_f(\omega^u, \chi, s)$ has slopes (in increasing order)

 where

 \end{itemize} for any $1\leq j\leq d$. \end{theorem}

-When the conductor $p^{m_\chi}$ of $L_f(\omega^u,\chi, s)$ is large enough, the $p$-adic Newton slopes of $L_f(\omega^u,\chi, s)$ have the following property. \begin{theorem}[Main theorem] Let $m_0$ be the minimal positive integer such that $p^{m_0}> \frac{adp}{8(p-1)}$ and let $0\leq \alpha_1,\alpha_2,\dots,\alpha_{p^{m_0-1}}<a$ denote the slopes of the $p$-adic Newton polygon of $L_f(\omega^u,\chi_0,s)$ for a finite character $\chi_0:\ZZ_p\to \CC_p^\times$ with $m_{\chi_0} = m_0$.
+When the conductor $p^{m_\chi}$ of $L_f(\omega^u,\chi, s)$ is large enough, the $p$-adic Newton slopes of $L_f(\omega^u,\chi, s)$ have the following property. \begin{theorem}[Main theorem] Let $m_0$ be the minimal positive integer such that $p^{m_0}> \frac{adp}{8(p-1)}$ and let $0\leq \alpha_1,\alpha_2,\dots,\alpha_{dp^{m_0-1}}<a$ denote the slopes of the $p$-adic Newton polygon of $L_f(\omega^u,\chi_0,s)$ for a finite character $\chi_0:\ZZ_p\to \CC_p^\times$ with $m_{\chi_0} = m_0$.
 Then for any finite character $\chi:\ZZ_p\to \CC_p^\times$ with $m_\chi\geq m_0$, the $p$-adic Newton polygon of $L_f(\omega^u,\chi,s)$ has slopes

 \end{theorem} Theorem~\ref{strong} says that when $m_\chi$ is large enough, the $p$-adic Newton slopes of $L_f(\omega^u,\chi, s)$ form a disjoint union of arithmetic progressions determined by the $p$-adic Newton slopes of $L_f(\omega^u,\chi_0, s)$.
+A similar result is proved by Li in \cite{li} for the general Witt towers without twisting.

 This paper is inspired by the $p$-adic Newton slopes of $L_f(\chi,s)$ in arithmetic progressions (proved in \cite{Davis-wan-xiao}), the twisted decomposition of in \cite{bfz}, and the lower bound for the Newton polygon of $L_{f}(\omega^u,\chi, s)$ given in \cite{liu-liu}.
 Let be the Artin--Schreier--Witt curve tower associated to the polynomial $f(x^{q-1})$, and let $Z(\calC_m, s)$ be the zeta function of the curve $\calC_m$.
-It is known that are factors of $Z(\calC_m, s)$, and the degree of $L_f(\omega^u,\chi_0,s))$ is $\frac{1}{q-1}$ of the degree of $L_f(\chi_0,s))$.
+It is known that are factors of $Z(\calC_m, s)$, and the degree of $L_f(\omega^u,\chi_0,s)$ is $\frac{1}{q-1}$ of the degree of $L_f(\chi_0,s))$.
 Therefore, as a corollary of Theorem~\ref{strong}, we give a more precise description of zeros of $Z(\calC_m, s)$ than the one given in \cite{Davis-wan-xiao}.
+After we posted this paper on Arxiv, we are informed that there is a similar result obtained independently by Liu, Liu, and Niu.